botpress/botpress/examples/custom-component/README.md

 ]
 ```

-3. Create a test bot with the custom bot template, which will automatically include the custom components.
+You can then create a test bot directly from the included Bot Template.

-   You can also add the new types in an existing bot (custom_loginform and custom_uppercase)
+If you would like to add these custom elements to an existing bot, please edit `data/bots/your_bot_name/bot.config.json` and add these 2 elements in the `contentTypes` section: `custom_loginform` and `custom_uppercase`